On My Kids Plate

 What Do I Do If I Can’t Find Cocktail Sausages/ Lil’ Smokies?

-Good news, you can still make this delicious appetizer even if you can’t find mini smoked sausages.
+Good news, you can still make the perfect appetizer even if you can’t find mini sausages.

 Use your favorite brand of hot dog (should be cooked), smoked sausage or even smoked chicken sausage.
 In fact using an alternative is a great way to put a twist on a classic recipe!
 Just make the sausage you pick is precooked and/or smoked.